intocare/katz-category/readme.md

 Type: `string`

-An 8-digit string respresenting the KATZ score.
+A 6 or 8-digit string respresenting the KATZ score.

 #### dementia